SandroNizharadze/Jobsight/docs/vercel_deployment.md

 ## Troubleshooting

+### Configuration Issues

+If you encounter configuration errors:

+1. Make sure the `vercel.json` file doesn't contain any invalid fields (like unsupported framework names)
+2. Check that the Vercel Python runtime is specified correctly in `vercel.json`
+3. Verify that `pyproject.toml` and `runtime.txt` specify the correct Python version

 ### Python Environment Issues

 If you encounter issues with Python commands not being found:

 1. Make sure the `vercel_build.sh` script is executable (`chmod +x vercel_build.sh`)
-2. Check that the Vercel Python runtime is specified correctly in `vercel.json`
-3. Verify that `pyproject.toml` and `runtime.txt` specify the correct Python version
+2. Try using explicit paths to Python executables in build scripts

 ### Database Connection Issues